cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Group public key, denoted `PK = s * B`, corresponding to the group secret key `s`
 - Participant signing key, which is a secret share `(i, s[i])`, where `s[i]` is the i-th secret share of `s`

 The exact key generation mechanism is out of scope for this specification.
+In general, key generation is a protocol that outputs (1) a shared, group public key PK owned by each Signer, and (2) individual shares of the signing key owned by each Signer.
 One possible mechanism is to depend on a trust dealer, wherein the dealer generates a group secret `s` uniformly at random and uses Verifiable Secret Sharing to share it with each participant.
 Another mechanism is to use a distributed key generation protocol.